pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-This appendix provides high-level checklists for the recurring rhythms of the The Legacy Codex.
+This appendix provides high-level checklists for the recurring rhythms of the Legacy Codex.
 These guides are designed to be printed or integrated into your project management software (ClickUp/SuiteDash) to ensure consistency and completeness in daily operations.

 ---